Paul-Clue/voxlens-fork/README.md

-# VoxLens

-VoxLens is a JavaScript library that improves the accessibility of online data visualizations for screen-reader users.

 This library is part of an ongoing research project being conducted at the University of Washington, led by [Ather Sharif](https://athersharif.me).
 Citations and links to our published work can be found at the end of this document.